A Close Examination of the Multipath Propagation Stochastic Model for Communications over Power Lines: Method to Determine the MPM Parameters

-In order to provide a statistical characterization of the parameters that describe the \ac{MPM} formulation in (\ref{eq:Hf}), the first step is to compute the \ac{MPM} parameters that give the best fitting of this analytic expression to each of the channels of the measurement database.
-The latter consists of $426$ indoor \acp{CFR} measured in different European countries using a vector network analyzer. \acp{CFR} have $M=1262$ frequency samples given by $f_m = f_0 + m\Delta f$, with $f_0 = 1.0$ MHz, $0 \leq m\leq M-1$ and $\Delta f=62.5978$ kHz.
-Part of this collection was previously used in \cite{Pagani16} and \cite{Povedano23}, and the results are consistent with the ones obtained from other extensive measurements in Italy that were characterized in \cite{Tonello14}.
+In order to provide a statistical characterization of the parameters that describe the \ac{MPM} formulation in (\ref{eq:Hf}), the first step is to compute the \ac{MPM} parameters that give the best fitting of this analytic expression to each of the channels of the measurement database. {It consists in a set of $426$ indoor \acp{CFR} corresponding to differential transmission and reception between the phase and neutral conductors (P-N), out of which $205$ have been acquired in Spain and $221$ where measured in the ETSI STF 410 MIMO PLC campaign described in \cite{Pagani16}.} Measured \acp{CFR} consists of $M=1262$ frequency samples given by $f_m = f_0 + m\Delta f$, with $f_0 = 1.0$ MHz, $0 \leq m\leq M-1$ and $\Delta f=62.5978$ kHz.

+{ The characteristics of the measured channels are similar to those of the extensive campaign carried out in Italy \cite{Tonello14} and to the ones measured in the United States and reported in \cite{Galli11}.
+They also exhibit well-known properties of indoor \ac{PLC} channels, such as the lognormal distribution of the delay spread, which has a mathematical foundation \cite{Galli11}.
+The features of the employed channels are also coherent with the ones in \cite{Pagani16}.
+However, it is worth mentioning that while the $351$ channels used in the latter to derive a \ac{MIMO} channel model were also acquired in the referred ETSI campaign, they correspond to the P, N, E and CM (common mode) receiver ports described in \cite{ETSI_TR_101_562-3}, while in this work the conventional \ac{SISO} differential P-N links are employed.}

-Since the model is described by many parameters, the following assumptions must be adopted in order to simplify the fitting strategy.
-First, the attenuation coefficients $a_0$ and $a_1$ are estimated through the robust regression fit of each channel measurement.
-This linear attenuation profile can assumed to be essentially determined by the longest path of the \ac{MPM}.
-Hence, we consider the model in (\ref{eq:Hf}) with a single path of the largest length, $L$ (its value will be given in Section \ref{sec:proc}.\ref{relation_among_L_M_N}).
-Since $A$ is a normalization factor used to force $|g_i|\leq 1$, when a single path is considered it happens that $|A \cdot g_i|=1$.
-Accordingly, the robust regression fit of the longest path in (\ref{eq:Hf}) can be expressed as
+Since the model is described by many parameters, the following procedure is used to simplify the fitting strategy.
+First, the attenuation coefficients $a_0$ and $a_1$ are estimated. {To this end, we consider an \ac{MPM} consisting on a single path.
+By setting $N=1$ in (\ref{eq:Hf}), it happens that $|A \cdot g_i|=1$, since $A$ is a normalization factor used to force $|g_i|\leq 1$.
+Furthermore, $N=1$ yields a linear attenuation profile from which the attenuation coefficients $a_0$ and $a_1$ can be estimated through the regression fit of each channel measurement.
+This linear attenuation profile can be assumed essentially determined by the longest path of the \ac{MPM}, which is denoted by $d_1=L$ (its value will be given in Section \ref{relation_among_L_M_N})}.
+The regression fit can be expressed as

-where $\alpha_0$ and $\alpha_1$ are the coefficients of the robust regression fit.
+where $\alpha_0$ and $\alpha_1$ are the coefficients of the regression fit.
 Thus, the attenuation coefficients are computed as